haileytapia/portfolio/microsoft/azure ai search/create-search-service.md

 ![Screenshot of the Select Pricing Tier page in the Azure portal.](/portfolio/media/create-search-service/select-tier.png)

 {: .note }
-> + You can't change the tier after creating your search service, so choose carefully.
-> + Search services created after April 3, 2024 have larger partitions and higher vector quotas at every billable tier.
+> Search services created after April 3, 2024 have larger partitions and higher vector quotas at every billable tier.

 ## Create your service